Arts & Culture

 Sports fans, get on your feet!
 Mobile has great teams and sporting events to get you cheering.
 Take your family out to the ball game at Hank Aaron Stadium with the BayBears, Mobile’s AA minor league baseball team.

-If football fits your fancy, head out to Ladd-Peebles Stadium; each year the stadium hosts the Dollar General Bowl as well as the Senior Bowl, which pits the country’s best collegiate players and NFL draft prospects against each other in a thrilling pre-draft game.
-The University of South Alabama has NCAA football, along with more than a dozen other women and men’s sports teams.
-If you want up-close Olympic action, the Alabama Sports Festival hosts more than 6,000 athletes from around the state in Olympic-style games.
+If football fits your fancy, Mobile has plenty to offer!
+Each year the city hosts the Senior Bowl, which pits the country’s best collegiate players and NFL draft prospects against each other in a thrilling pre-draft game.
+The University of South Alabama also offers NCAA football at a newly-constructed on-campus stadium along with more than a dozen other women and men’s sports teams.